ro-anderson/docs-qa-system/README.md

 3. Create embeddings using OpenAI
 4. Store vectors in Qdrant collections
 5. Verify collections were created successfully

+**Before Processing**: The Qdrant dashboard at `http://localhost:6333/dashboard` will be empty with no collections.

+**After Processing**: You'll see three collections created based on your document folders.

 **Collections Created:**
 The system will create three collections in Qdrant based on the folder structure: